FIWARE/contribution-requirements/docs/learning_materials.md

 ## Training Course Guidelines

-As a generic enabler matures, the documentation surrounding the component should also be fleshed out.
+As a Generic Enabler matures, the documentation surrounding the component should also be fleshed out.
 The **ReadTheDocs**
 [User Guide](development.md#developer-oriented-documentation-readthedocs) and
 [Installation Guide](development.md#developer-oriented-documentation-readthedocs)